-Other secondary efficacy endpoints including CR rate and ORR at the end of randomisation regimen, CR rate at the end of first-line therapy, and the rate of PET negativity at the end of Cycle 2, duration of response (DOR), duration of complete remission (DOCR), disease-free survival (DFS) and event-free survival (EFS) all trended in favour of ADCETRIS + AVD in the ITT population.
+Other secondary efficacy endpoints including CR rate and ORR at the end of randomisation regimen, CR rate at the end of first-line therapy, and the rate of PET negativity at the end of Cycle 2, duration of response (DOR), duration of complete remission (DOCR), disease-free survival (DFS) and event-free survival (EFS) all trended in favour of ADCETRIS + AVD in both the ITT and Stage IV population.

-Pre-specified subgroup analyses of modified PFS per IRF showed no clinically meaningful difference between the two treatment arms in the elderly population (patients \geq 60 years of age [n=186] [HR=1.00, 95% CI (0.58, 1.72)] and \geq 65 years of age [n=122] [HR=1.01, 95% CI (0.53, 1.94)]) and patients without extranodal sites (n=445) (HR=1.04, 95% CI [0.67, 1.62]).
+Pre-specified subgroup analyses of modified PFS per IRF were performed for the ITT population including age, region, cancer stage at baseline, baseline extranodal sites, number of IPFP risk factors, baseline B symptoms, Cycle 2 PET assessment, Cycle 2 PET Deauville score, and receipt of alternative first-line medication (AFM).
+The analyses showed a consistent trend towards benefit for patients who received ADCETRIS + AVD compared with patients who received ABVD in most subgroups.
+The efficacy in elderly patient population (patients \geq 60 years of age [n=186] [HR=1.00, 95% CI (0.58, 1.72)] and \geq 65 years of age [n=122] [HR=1.01, 95% CI (0.53, 1.94)]) and patients with no extranodal sites (n=445) (HR=1.04, 95% CI [0.67, 1.62]) showed no clinically meaningful difference between the two arms.